 - Use the library and other online material that is, already available.
 However, you must cite references and mention any conversations with other students that you had about this assignment that was helpful.
 If you used this kind of material then your submission should include a "bibliography" (or list of references) which you should be preparing as you work on the assignment not afterwards. - Course material has been supplied so that you can consult and use it.
 You do not need to include information like precisely where your found a definition, technical result, or the description of a process if you found and used this in course notes.
 However, you should clearly identify any examples from notes that you modified in order to write up your solution for a problem.
 You are plagiarizing the instructor's material, and committing academic misconduct, if you forget to do this. - If you are using the services of a tutor, then, consider discussing problems from lecture presentations, tutorials and additional problems that the instructor provides with the tutor.
 If the tutor's job is to help you to improve your work (so that you improve your grade) then this will make the tutor's job easier.
 However, you should never discuss a problem on an assignment with a tutor when you are working on that assignment.
 This can result in situations where the tutor ends up completing the assignment instead of you. - Ask the instructor to comment on your work before you submit it.
-But please don't wait until the day the assignment is due for this because there might be too many requests like this for the instructor to handle, otherwise.1 - Start work early.
-You might need to think for a while about assigned problems and even make multiple attempts to solve problems (using multiple approaches) before solutions for problems are discovered. - Make sure that everyone in your group has seen the entire submission and has been allowed to question or comment on it.
-Each member of your group will be expected to understand the entire submission and considered to be "responsible" for all of it. - Allow time to revise and rewrite your written answers.
-Writing gets easier with practice, but it is not necessarily easy for you, right now.
+But please don't wait until the day the assignment is due for this because there might be too many requests like this for the instructor to handle, otherwise.

-1The number of students who take advantage of this is usually small enough for the instructor to be able to give feedback - but this cannot be guaranteed.
+&lt;sup>1The number of students who take advantage of this is usually small enough for the instructor to be able to give feedback - but this cannot be guaranteed.